 The thing that set me back was not booking certain tours in advance, like Kilmainham Gaol.

-Also, if I didn’t have the car with me, I would have definitely slotted in a few pints in some of the pubs in Dublin that boast a rich history.
+Also, if I didn’t have the car with me, I would have definitely slotted in a few pints in some of the great pubs that are scattered across the city.